-NEET physics preparation usually is the toughest for most of the medical aspirants as it involves wide variety of numerical problems and theoretical concepts.
-Most of medical aspirants prefer to study all the available topics thoroughly and they tend to apply the similar method of preparation for all the subjects.
-But NEET physics preparation requires a different approach of study and preparation must be focused more on practicing the numerical problems combined with theoretical concepts.
+NEET physics preparation usually is the toughest for most medical aspirants as it involves a wide variety of numerical problems and theoretical concepts.
+Most medical aspirants prefer to study all the available topics thoroughly and they tend to apply a similar method of preparation for all the subjects.
+But NEET physics preparation requires a different approach to study and preparation must be focused more on practicing the numerical problems combined with theoretical concepts.

-NEET physics 2019 analysis shows that most of the questions were focused on the numerical problems which needed detailed calculations.NEET physics syllabus carries equal weightage form both 11th and 12th which has 6 prime units and here is the % of weightage from NEET 2019.
+NEET physics 2021 analysis shows that most of the questions were focused on numerical problems which needed detailed calculations.NEET physics syllabus carries equal weightage from both 11th and 12th which has 6 prime units and here is the % of weightage from NEET physics 2021.

 |S. No||Unit Name||% of Weightage|

 |Electro statistics and capacitor||8.8%|